-Post Office aims to offer reasonably priced, easy-to-set-up broadband, providing packages to suit most internet needs.
-It offers unlimited broadband and promises no price hikes and a vast range of call plans for its customers.
+Post Office aims to offer reasonably priced broadband, with packages to suit most household needs.
+It offers unlimited bandwidth and promises no price hikes, with a wide array of call plans.
 Despite some criticism following an Ofcom fine in 2020, Post Office also strives to deliver great customer service and easy access to its support services.

 If you’re looking for affordable, ‘no frills’ broadband, Post Office may be what you are looking for.
-It offers broadband that will meet most internet needs, comes with free online internet security, and has a comprehensive range of call plans that you can bundle in with your broadband package.
-However, you can’t access added services like TV and the latest tech gadgets and it doesn’t offer top speeds like some of the big names such as Virgin Media and BT.
+It offers broadband that’ll meet most household requirements, bundled in with free online internet security, and complemented by a range of call plans that can be bundled into combined Post Office phone and broadband deals.
+However, you can’t access added services like TV, and even the fastest Post Office broadband offers won’t match line speeds from competitors like Virgin Media and BT.

 "Certain issues regarding the connection dropping out every day and having to disconnect and reconnect the router which becomes tedious but the monthly bill is cheap so you get what you pay for which counts for a lot these days."

 *Reviews on this page are randomly selected and sourced from an anonymous feedback survey of 7,681 broadband customers conducted by BroadbandDeals.com in July 2020.

 Post Office may not be recognised as a leading broadband provider, but it does offer a range of ADSL and fibre broadband options.
 There are three different packages to choose from, all with unlimited data usage and no mid-contract price rises.

 Post Office broadband deals all come with line rental, plus free calls to any other Post Office line at any time.
 Contracts range from 12 to 24 months in duration, and these are the main packages on offer: